 - Many insurance company options – There are many carriers offering burial policies for seniors.
 More and more insurance companies are offering insurance because more than 10,000 people are turning 65 each day.
 All of those are competing for your business which drives the prices of premium down.

 WHAT DOES A BURIAL INSURANCE POLICY COVER?

-Burial policies for seniors provides cash when insured person’s life ends.
+Burial policies for seniors provide cash when an insured person’s life ends.
 The cash benefit is paid upon death depending on the terms of the policy when it was purchased.

 Seniors buy a funeral insurance policy to cover the cost of a funeral service, memorial service, gravesite or cremation facility.
-The most important feature of these policies is that there is no rule how the money can be spent.
+The most important feature of these policies is that there is no rule on how the money can be spent.

 Some things need to be covered by the burial insurance policy these include:

 - Travel allowance and accommodation for loved ones from other places

 Selecting the amount of coverage for funeral insurance for seniors can be best done after assessing the current prices on the market for everything that will be needed for the funeral.